iris-hep/func_adl/README.md

 ### Type-based callbacks

 By adding a function and a reference in the type system, arbitrary code can be executed during the traversing of the `func_adl`.
-Keeping the query the same and the `events` definition the same, we can add the info directly to the python type declarations:
+Keeping the query the same and the `events` definition the same, we can add the info directly to the python type declarations using a decorator for a class definition:

 ```python
 from func_adl import ObjectStream